open-mmlab/mmsegmentation/docs/en/tutorials/training_tricks.md

 In default setting, `avg_non_ignore=False` which means each pixel counts for loss calculation although some of them belong to ignore-index labels.

 For loss calculation, we support ignore index of certain label by `avg_non_ignore` and `ignore_index`.
-In this way, the average loss would only be calculated in non-ignored labels which may achieve better performance.
+In this way, the average loss would only be calculated in non-ignored labels which may achieve better performance, and here is the [reference](https://github.com/open-mmlab/mmsegmentation/pull/1409).
 Here is an example config of training `unet` on `Cityscapes` dataset: in loss calculation it would ignore label 0 which is background and loss average is only calculated on non-ignore labels:

 ```python
 _base_ = './fcn_unet_s5-d16_4x4_512x1024_160k_cityscapes.py'